NamTTruong/PIC-16B-Project/README.md

-# PIC 16B Project Summary
+# PIC 16B Project Summary // Cynthia Du, Meiyi Ye, Nam Truong

 > [!IMPORTANT]
 > Our files were too large so we could not upload them to GitHub, hence we have decided to share our Google Drive that we used for this project.